 Both the other finalists would have made worthy winners.
-Third prize went to Andrejs Osokins from Latvia, who chose Liszt's First Piano Concerto to go out on – perhaps unwisely.
-Was it thanks to the music's skin-deep showiness that his impeccably stylish performance left no residue in the mind?
-At all events, when Alessandro Taverna followed him with a magisterial account of Chopin's First Piano Concerto, the world was suffused with grave beauty.
-This 26-year-old Italian is remarkable: his semi-final recital, spanning Chopin, Bach and Stravinsky, was 50 flawless minutes of poetry.
+Third prize went to Andrejs Osokins from Latvia, who chose Liszt’s First Piano Concerto to go out on - perhaps unwisely.
+Was it thanks to the music’s skin-deep showiness that his impeccably stylish performance left no residue in the mind?
+At all events, when Alessandro Taverna followed him with a magisterial account of Chopin’s First Piano Concerto, the world was suddenly suffused with grave beauty.
+This 26-year-old Italian is a remarkable musician, of whom we shall undoubtedly hear more: his semi-final recital, spanning Ligeti, Chopin, Bach, and Stravinsky, was fifty flawless minutes of variegated poetry.

-One hundred pianists had entered the lists, 24 came to London, and 9 made the semi-finals, of whom three others will also, I predict, become significant figures: Stephanie Proot (from Belgium) for her tone-painting; Sasha Grynyuk (Ukraine) for his perfumed way with Scarlatti and Ligeti; and Sofya Gulyak for the sheer glorious Russianness pervading everything she plays.Reuse content
+A hundred pianists had entered the lists, 24 came to London, and nine made the semi-finals, of whom three others will also, I predict, become significant figures on the landscape; Stephanie Proot (from Belgium) for her tone-painting, Sasha Grynyuk (Ukraine) for his perfumed way with Scarlatti and Ligeti, and Sofya Gulyak for the sheer glorious Russianness pervading everything she playsReuse content